 - Healthcare fraud charges or convictions

-- Criminal convictions in matters unrelated to healthcare
+- Criminal convictions in matters unrelated to healthcare and your medical license

 - Legal problems in other jurisdictions (e.g., reporting sister-state convictions, etc.)

 - Financial matters (e.g., failure to make court-ordered payments on certain debt obligations, such as student loans)

 - Medical disciplinary proceedings (e.g., administrative disciplinary actions)

 License Suspension (Challenging the Suspension of a Medical License)

 With both suspensions and revocations of a license, a challenge can be brought before the board, but acting in a timely manner is very important.
 There is a process that must be followed but once the allotted time has passed, there is nothing you can do.
 An experienced medical license defense lawyer will request a hearing to challenge your suspension and want to meet with their client to help prepare for that hearing fully, and we have helped many medical professionals keep their licenses after a suspension.